-The Canadian Securities Administrators (the CSA or we) are publishing for a 90 day comment period proposed amendments to National Instrument 24-102 Clearing Agency Requirements (Instrument) and proposed changes to Companion Policy 24-102 Clearing Agency Requirements (Companion Policy), altogether referred as the Proposed Amendments.
+The Canadian Securities Administrators (the CSA or we) are adopting amendments to National Instrument 24-102 Clearing Agency Requirements (Instrument) and changes to Companion Policy 24-102 Clearing Agency Requirements (Companion Policy or CP), together referred to as the Amendments.
 The Instrument and the Companion Policy are collectively referred to as NI 24-102.